-Financial Steps To Take After A Spouse's Death
+Financial Guide and Steps To Take After The Death Of A Spouse

 Even if you've always handled your family's finances, you may be overwhelmed by the number of financial matters you have to settle in the weeks or months following your spouse's death.
 While you can put off some of these tasks, others require immediate attention.
 If you're uncertain where to start, begin by organizing.
 You'll have to find the records and paperwork you need to apply for benefits, set up systems to organize those records and other information you receive, and determine your short-term need for income.
 Afterwards, you'll be ready to start settling your financial affairs with the help of personal and professional advisers.

 To settle your spouse's estate or to apply for insurance proceeds or government benefits, you'll need a number of documents.
 Locating these documents (and applying for certified copies of some of them) should be your first step in getting your finances organized.